VineetSudhir/Big-Data-Movie-Recommendations-using-ALS-with-PySpark/README.md

 # Big-Data-Movie-Recommendations-using-ALS-with-PySpark
 Big Data Movie Recommendations using ALS recommendation model with hyperparameter tuning

+Dataset was too big to upload @ 163 MB

 Reduced Sparsity of dataset by sampling from Big dataset Test among multiple combinations of values for hyperparameters